stacksgov/sips/sips/sip-022/sip-022-emergency-pox-fix.md

-There is less than one reward cycle remaining to fix this problem, and yet a Stacker vote would require at least one complete reward cycle to carry out vote (not accounting for any additional time required for sending out adequate public communications and tabulating the vote afterwards).
+There is less than one reward cycle remaining to fix this problem, and yet a Stacker vote would require at least one complete reward cycle to carry out a vote (not accounting for any additional time required for sending out adequate public communications and tabulating the vote afterwards).
 A subsequent hard fork to re-enable PoX would have the effect of restoring Stacker voting.